gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

-Just a reminder that the sender of the message will receive two messages:
+Just a reminder: the sender of the message will receive two messages:
-- The first message is sent from the `handle()` function to indicate that the message has been sent to the second program.
+- The first message, originating from the `handle()` function, indicates that the message has been forwarded to the second program.
-- The second message will come from the `handle_reply()` function with the response from the second program.
+- The second message, sent by the `handle_reply()` function, contains the response from the second program.

-## Second program
+## Second Program

-The first program is straightforward; it can accept various variants of actions and respond to them with corresponding events.
-These responses can range from simple replies such as `Action::HowAreYou` and `Event::Fine` to more complex logic, such as generating a random number.
+The first program is straightforward; it can accept various types of actions and respond with corresponding events.
+These responses can range from simple replies, such as `Action::HowAreYou` and `Event::Fine`, to more complex logic, such as generating a random number.

 ```rust
 #![no_std]